Skip to main content

 Method development is the work of asking, before validation, every question that validation is going to ask later.
 What happens at the upper concentration boundary?
 What happens at the lower?
 What happens when you change analysts?
 What happens when the column has 800 injections on it instead of 80?
 What happens when the sample sits on the bench for four hours because someone got pulled into a meeting?

-If you haven’t stressed the method against those questions, you haven’t developed it.
-You’ve drafted it.
+If you haven’t stressed the method against those questions, you’re still holding a draft.

 The cost of skipping this work doesn’t show up during development.
 It shows up during validation, when the deadline is fixed and the only variable left is your weekend.